fyiernzy/UM-CS/CS/wia2005-algorithm-and-data-structure/tutorial/Algo-T-14-A.md

 5. **Priority Queue Optimization**:
    - When using a **priority queue** (e.g., a binary heap or Fibonacci heap), Prim's algorithm can achieve better performance with a time complexity of $O(E \log V)$, making it efficient for graphs with many edges but fewer vertices compared to the number of edges.

-In summary, Prim's algorithm is often preferred for dense graphs, graphs represented by adjacency matrices, or when an incremental approach to building the MST is desired.
-On the other hand, Kruskal's algorithm is generally more efficient for sparse graphs and graphs represented by edge lists.